 Belyuen Community Government Council is committed to pursuing constitutional and electoral boundary reform that supports the long-term sustainability of the council and the Belyuen community.
 During 2019 the Council prepared documents and invited widespread community consultation on the future amalgamation with the Coomalie Community Government Council.
-A combined working was formed, and a proposal presented to the Minister in late 2019.
+A combined working group was formed, and a proposal presented to the Minister in late 2019.

-The Council is committed to this vision and continues to work cooperatively with Coomalie Community Government Council and the Department of Local Government to progress actions towards future amalgamation.
+The Council is committed to this vision and continues to work cooperatively with Coomalie Community Government Council and the Department of Chief Minister and Cabinet to progress actions towards future amalgamation.